Lieutenant Colonel “Dolly” Swift, D.S.O.

 Even before the battalion departed from Victoria, British Columbia, Swift had to put down a mutiny among some of his conscripts.
 Following the aborted Allied intervention in the Russian Civil War, Swift returned from Siberia to his former rank of brigadier general with the Canadian Army.

 Swift remained active in veterans’ organizations and attended annual reunions of the 2nd Battalion.
 At one event in 1934, a group of rowdy and drunk veterans commandeered a passing car, ordering the driver to take them to a restaurant.
 “Right-o” said the driver, “you birds certainly struck the right car, don’t you know me?”
-The men quickly recognized their former commander, “one of the best known and most popular officers in the C.E.F.”
+The men quickly recognized former commander Swift, “one of the best known and most popular officers in the C.E.F.”

 He died on 20 April 1948.